anu-610/line-follower/readme.md

-- PID control is a feedback loop mechanism that calculates an "error" value and then applies a correction based on three terms:
+- PID control is a feedback loop mechanism that calculates an "error" value and then applies a correction based on three terms:<br>
-	- Proportional(P): Reacts to the current error (how far off the line the robot is).
+	- Proportional(P): Reacts to the current error (how far off the line the robot is).<br>

-	- Integral(I): Corrects for accumulated past errors (to eliminate steady-state errors or persistent drifts).
+	- Integral(I): Corrects for accumulated past errors (to eliminate steady-state errors or persistent drifts).<br>
-	- Derivative(D): Reacts to the rate of change of the error (to dampen oscillations and prevent overshooting).
+	- Derivative(D): Reacts to the rate of change of the error (to dampen oscillations and prevent overshooting).<br>

 - Implementation:
-	- Error Calculation: I used weighted average method to calculate the error.
+	- Error Calculation: I used weighted average method to calculate the error.<br>
 	The central sesnor(IR3) has a weight of 0 and left sesnors have negative weight(IR1->(-2) and IR2 -> (-1)) and right sensors have +ve weight (IR4 -> 1 and IR5 -> 2).<br>
 		Sensor give 1 if it is in white part and 0 if it is in black.
 		Let that values stored in IR1, IR2, IR3, IR4, IR5.<br>
-		Then `error = IR1 * -2 + IR2 * -1 + IR4 * 1 + IR5 * 2`
+		Then `error = IR1 * -2 + IR2 * -1 + IR4 * 1 + IR5 * 2`<br>
-	- Proportional term: `prop_term = kp * error`
+	- Proportional term: `prop_term = kp * error`<br>
-	- Integral term: `integral_term += ki * error`
+	- Integral term: `integral_term += ki * error`<br>
-	- Derivative_term = kd * (error - previous)
+	- Derivative_term = kd * (error - previous)<br>
-	- > Note: I assumed the time interval dt as a constant, and combined it with kd and ki.
+	- > Note: I assumed the time interval dt as a constant, and combined it with kd and ki.<br>

 ## Simulation and Testing
 **Tinkercad:** I utilized Tinkercad Circuits for building and testing the initial circuit design and the basic `if-else` line following code.
 <br>
-> Due to the manually controlled switches and inability to simulate the continuous sesnor changes, i'm unable to test the PID algorithm and tuning.
+> Due to the manually controlled switches and inability to simulate the continuous sesnor changes, i'm unable to test the PID algorithm and tuning.<br>

 ## Challenges Faced

-- Tinkercad Sensor Limitations: Primary challange in Tinkercad was the IR sensor, i cant control the output of IR sensor, without that i can't test whether my code is working or not.
+- Tinkercad Sensor Limitations: Primary challange in Tinkercad was the IR sensor, i cant control the output of IR sensor, without that i can't test whether my code is working or not. <br>
-So for testing i changed the IR sensor to a sliding switch.
+So for testing i changed the IR sensor to a sliding switch.<br>

 - PID tuning without a good simulator: Inability to simulate the continuous sensor changes made it impossible to tune the constants.
 When i run the PID code in tinkercad, the due to the constant value of error (Since the sensor values are constant ) the integral term become larger and larger.
-So it is not possible to test it.
+So it is not possible to test it.<br>

 ##  New things I learned
 - **PID** theory